COVID-19 and Bushfire legal assistance funding

 Bushfire legal assistance funding

-The Australian Government is providing $8.745 million for legal assistance services to assist with bushfire response and recovery.
-This funding has been targeted to those areas most severely affected by the bushfires within New South Wales, Victoria Queensland and South Australia.
+The Australian Government provided $8.745 million for legal assistance services to assist with bushfire response and recovery.
+This funding has been targeted to those areas most severely affected by the bushfires within New South Wales, Victoria, Queensland and South Australia.

-Funding is being distributed by the states and territories to Legal Aid Commissions, Aboriginal and Torres Strait Islander Legal Services and Community Legal Centres.
-Funding is to be used to provide assistance to individuals and small business and primary producers.
+Funding was distributed by the states and territories to legal aid commissions, Aboriginal and Torres Strait Islander legal services and community legal centres.
+Funding was used to provide assistance to individuals and small business and primary producers.